Costco Anywhere Visa® Card by Citi review: A good value for Costco members

 - Feel free to take this card with you if you travel abroad – you won't be charged a foreign transaction fee.

 - Rewards redemption is automatic and only occurs once a year.
-If you're looking for more flexibility with your rewards, check out another card, like Chase Freedom®, which also offers cash back at wholesale clubs.
+If you're looking for more flexibility with your rewards, check out another card, like CardName, which also offers cash back at wholesale clubs.

-- Gas: Earn 4% cash back on gas purchases worldwide, including gas at Costco, for up to the first $7,000 per year in spending (1% after that).
+- Gas and EV charging purchases: Earn 4% cash back on eligible gas and EV charging purchases, including gas at Costco, for up to the first $7,000 per year in spending (1% after that).

 - Restaurants and travel: Earn 3% cash back on restaurant purchases and eligible travel purchases worldwide, including airfare, hotels, car rentals, travel agencies, cruise lines and Costco Travel.

 - Costco: Earn 2% cash back on all other purchases from Costco and Costco.com.

 - All other purchases: Earn 1% back on all other purchases.

 There is no annual fee with your paid Costco membership, and you'll receive your cash-back reward annually in the form of a reward certificate mailed to your home with your February billing statement.
 The reward certificate, which will include all your eligible cash back on purchases made from January through December of the previous year, can be redeemed for purchases at Costco or Costco.com through December of the year in which it is issued.
 You can redeem your certificate in entirety to cover a Costco purchase (think of it almost like a gift card in this case) or you can use it for a small purchase and receive the remaining balance in cash at a Costco checkout.
 It's an extra step beyond simply requesting cash back, but it is possible to get cash back in your wallet with this card.